wormhole-foundation/wormhole/whitepapers/0007_killswitch.md

 ## Objective

-To enable/disable send and recieve transactions on the Wormhole Token Bridge and NFT Bridge.
+To enable/disable send and receive transactions on the Wormhole Token Bridge and NFT Bridge.

 ## Background

 Wormhole facilitates value exchange cross-chain via the Token Bridge and the NFT bridge.
-Given the significant value exchange using smart contracts and accepting that security bugs may exist in the future, Wormhole security guardians (a subset of the 19) may need to take quick and decisive action (typically minutes) to enable/disable transactions without a 2/3s governance vote of the full 19 (typically hours/days).
+Given value exchange using smart contracts and accepting that security bugs may exist in the future, Guardians may need to take quick and decisive action to enable/disable transactions without a full 2/3s governance vote to ensure the integrity of the value stored within the bridge.

 ## Goals

-Implement a safe guard in smart contracts that facilitate the enabling or disabling of Token Bridge and NFT Bridge send/recieve functionality in the event of an existential security threat.
+Implement a safeguard that facilitate the enabling or disabling of Token Bridge and NFT Bridge send/receive functionality in the event of an existential threat.

+* Enable/Disable Token bridge transactions
-* Enable/Disable send/recieve Token/NFT bridge transactions
+* Enable/Disable NFT bridge transactions
-* Effectiveness of the control within minutes of defined need (instead of hours/days)
+* Effectiveness of the control acheived in minutes of defined need (instead of hours/days)
+* Provide safety while security patches are public, but not yet effective while waiting for governance ceremony and contract upgrades to complete

 ## Non-Goals

-* Solving for undercolleralized assets
+* Solving for collateralization assets
 * Solving for transaction thresholding/volume limits
 * Solving at the core layer
 * Solving for wallet segmentation or hot/cold wallets